This policy outlines matters pertaining to procurement and contracting at the University.

-(26) "OUS Retainer Program" means Contracts by which, pursuant to a Solicitation Document, multiple Contractors are authorized to provide specific materials to or perform specific services fora Public University(ties).
-Contractors on an OUS Retainer Program may provide goods or services on a non-exclusive and as-needed basis.
-OUS Retainer Programs are administered centrally by the Vice Chancellor for Finance and Administration or designee.
+(26) "UO Retainer Program" means Contracts by which, pursuant to a Solicitation Document, multiple Contractors are authorized to provide specific materials to or perform specific services fora Public University(ties).
+Contractors on a UO Retainer Program may provide goods or services on a non-exclusive and as-needed basis.
+UO Retainer Programs are administered centrally by the Vice Chancellor for Finance and Administration or designee.

 (27) "Owner" means the Board, in its own right or on behalf of the University as identified in the Solicitation Document.

 (28) "President" means the President of the University.
 Where the term "President" is used, it refers to the president of the University as context requires.

 (29) "Personal or Professional Services" means a Contract with an Entity whose primary purpose is to acquire specialized skills, knowledge, and resources in the application of technical or scientific expertise, or the exercise of professional, artistic, or management discretion or judgment, including, without limitation, a Contract for the services of an accountant, physician or dentist, educator, consultant, broadcaster or artist (including a photographer, filmmaker, painter, weaver, or sculptor).
 "Personal or Professional Services" under this definition does not include architects, engineers, planners, land surveyors, appraisers, construction managers, and similar professional consultants for construction work.

 (30) "Price Agreement" means a nonexclusive agreement in which the Contractor agrees to provide specific items or services to the University at a set price during a specified period of time.

 (31) "Proposal" means a binding competitive offer submitted in response to a Request for Proposals.

 (32) "Proposer" means an Entity that submits a Proposal in response to a Request for Proposals.